Occupied Territory

 So what’s new?
 Israel’s Nationality Law

 Israel’s parliament (Knesset) has this July passed its Nationality Law by sixty two votes to fifty five.
 In brief, it enshrines, and in effect crows about, Israel’s status as an apartheid state.
-The law confirms that ‘Israel is the historic homeland of the Jewish people and they have an exclusive right to national self-determination in… Continue reading
+The law confirms that ‘Israel is the historic homeland of the Jewish people and they have an exclusive right to national self-determination in Continue reading

 About Me

-My name is Bernard Spiegal, I write mainly about Palestine/Israel and related issues; sometimes other stuff too
+I write mainly about Palestine/Israel and related issues; sometimes other stuff too